-Elected in 2016, Douglas supported the Green councillors, including Jillian Creasy, Bernard Little and Rob Murphy, for many years in Central ward.
+Elected in 2016, Douglas previously supported the Green councillors, including Jillian Creasy, Bernard Little and Rob Murphy, for many years in Central ward.

 He says, “I became involved with the Green Party because it was an opportunity to use my skills to make people’s lives better.
 Small-scale practical actions can get real results that make a big difference.”